SqueezyDough/real-time-web-1920/README.md

 ## Features
 - [X] Multi-room support.
 Users can create and join seperate rooms.
-- [X] User can join a room to start a game.
-Multiple users can join a room
+- [X] Multiple users can join a single room.
-- [X] New users can join while session has started and the correct song will be played from the playlist
+- [X] New users can join while session has started and the correct song will be played from the playlist.
+- [X] The server has a timer for when users timeout, so other user won't need to wait on a user who might be disconnected or is not synced properly.
+- [X] Users can guess the artist from the song that is currently playing
 - [X] Songs play for 30 seconds.
 After everyone is ready, the next song will play.
-- [X] The server has a timer for when users timeout, so other user won't need to wait on a user who might be disconnected or is not synced properly
-- [X] Players score points when they guess a song right
+- [X] Players score points when they guess a song right.
-- [X] Scoreboard including user names and their score
+- [X] Scoreboard including user names and their score.
-- [X] Players can use in-game chat
+- [X] Players can use in-game chat.
-- [X] Correct answers are hidden from the chat room
+- [X] Correct answers are hidden from the chat room.
-- [X] Score more points when you are faster
+- [X] Score more points when you are faster.
-- [X] Cheat mode
+- [X] Cheat mode.
 - [ ] Playlists can be created from the guessed / not guessed songs
-- [ ] Game over screen with top 3
+- [ ] Game over screen with top 3.
-- [ ] Hints and random songs
+- [ ] Hints and randomized songs.
+- [ ] Users take turns to choose a playlist.
-- [ ] Finished games are stored in a mongoDB
+- [ ] Finished games are stored in a mongoDB.

 ------

+## Socket events

 ## Install notes
 1. Clone this repository